 The Six Mountains of Deer Valley Resort

-Bald Eagle Mountain, elevation 8,400 feet, offers ideal terrain for skiers of all abilities.
-First-time skiers will appreciate the separate, protected beginner area known as Wide West, accessed by two chairlifts, Burns and Snowflake.
+Bald Eagle Mountain, elevation 8,400 feet.
+Bald Eagle Mountain has a rich legacy, starting with the original Snow Park Ski Resort open from 1946 to 1969.
+History was made here again during the 2002 Winter Olympic Games runs, when it became the competition site for freestyle moguls and aerials, and slalom events.
+Bald Eagle Mountain offers ideal terrain for skiers of all abilities, and first-time skiers will appreciate the separate beginner area known as Wide West, accessed by two chairlifts and three conveyor lifts.
 Numerous intermediate runs allow skiers to slowly advance from the gentler Last Chance to the steeper Solid Muldoon and Big Stick.
-Advanced and expert skiers can challenge themselves on our 2002 Olympic Winter Games runs, Champion (site of freestyle moguls), Know You Don't (site of alpine slalom), and White Owl (site of freestyle aerials).
-The Silver Lake Express high-speed quad chairlift gives skiers and foot passengers easy access to and from the Silver Lake (our mid-mountain) area.
+The Silver Lake Express chairlift gives skiers and foot passengers easy access to and from the Silver Lake mid-mountain area.

-Bald Mountain, elevation 9,400 feet, features mostly intermediate and advanced skiing, with one easy route down on Homeward Bound.
-Accessed by the Sterling, Wasatch and Mayflower lifts, strong skiers in search of steeper, ungroomed trails and Utah's famous light powder will find what they're looking for on the numerous North-facing slopes.
-Bald Mountain offers many of Deer Valley's most coveted gladed areas such as Sunset Glade and Triangle Trees.
-Consult a Mountain Host or Ski Patrol for guidance before entering those areas.
+Bald Mountain, elevation 9,400 feet.
+Visible from almost anywhere in Park City, the iconic profile of Bald Mountain features mostly intermediate and advanced skiing accessed via four chairlifts with one easier route down on Homeward Bound.
+Strong skiers in search of steeper, ungroomed trails and Utah’s famous light powder will find what they’re looking for on Bald Mountain’s numerous north facing slopes.
+Bald Mountain offers many of Deer Valley’s most coveted gladed areas such as Sunset Glade and Triangle Trees.

-Flagstaff Mountain, elevation 9,100 feet, and serviced by four high-speed quads and one triple chair, offers a full range of skiing for all abilities, including extensive gladed areas for advanced skiers, access to Ontario Bowl and some of Deer Valley's most popular intermediate runs.
-Flagstaff is also a favorite with the kids, offering special children's runs and play areas such as Quincy's Cabin, Bucky's Backyard, Ruby's Tail and more.
+Flagstaff Mountain, elevation 9,100 feet.
+Flagstaff’s Mountain is considered by many to be the perfect mountain for family skiing.
+Serviced by four high-speed quads and one triple chair, Flagstaff Mountain offers a full range of skiing for all abilities, including extensive gladed areas for advanced skiers, accessed to Ontairo Bowl and some of Deer Valley’s most popular intermediate runs.
+Flagstaff is also a favorite with the kids, offering special children’s runs and play areas such as Quincy’s Cabin, Bucky’s Backyard, Ruby’s Tail and more.

-Lady Morgan, elevation 9,000 feet and accessed via Lady Morgan Express, features mostly advanced and expert skiing.
-From the top, one easy run, Pearl, and one intermediate run, Dakota, offer quick access to the Empire Canyon Lodge.
-This chairlift is easily accessed via the bottom of the Northside Express on Woodside run or off the Hawkeye run on Custer, both of which offer easier skiing.
-The Centennial area to the north of the top terminal offers 65 acres of expert gladed terrain for skiers in search of Utah's famous powder.
+Lady Morgan, elevation 9,000 feet.
+Lady Morgan features mostly advanced and expert skiing and has one easier run, Pearl, and one intermediate run, Dakota, which offer quick access back to Empire Canyon Lodge.
+The Lady Morgan Express chairlift is easily accessed from Empire Canyon Lodge on Webster or Custer ski runs off Flagstaff Mountain.
+The Centennial area to the north of the top terminal offers 65 acres of expert gladed terrain for skiers in search of Utah’s famous powder.